Henri Poincaré: Philosophy

 Poincaré had philosophical views opposite to those of Bertrand Russell and Gottlob Frege, who believed that mathematics was a branch of logic.
 Poincaré strongly disagreed, claiming that intuition was the life of mathematics.
 Poincaré gives an interesting point of view in his 1902 book Science and Hypothesis:

 For a superficial observer, scientific truth is beyond the possibility of doubt; the logic of science is infallible, and if the scientists are sometimes mistaken, this is only from their mistaking its rule.

 Poincaré believed that arithmetic is synthetic.
 He argued that Peano's axioms cannot be proven non-circularly with the principle of induction (Murzi, 1998), therefore concluding that arithmetic is a priori synthetic and not analytic.
 Poincaré then went on to say that mathematics cannot be deduced from logic since it is not analytic.
 His views were similar to those of Immanuel Kant (Kolak, 2001, Folina 1992).
 He strongly opposed Cantorian set theory, objecting to its use of impredicative definitions.
+Moreover, in La logique de l'infini, Poincaré extended this criticism to Ernst Zermelo's axiomatization of set theory, arguing that Zermelo had not demonstrated that the axioms in his system were free from contradiction, and still required a prior intuition of Menge (set).

 However, Poincaré did not share Kantian views in all branches of philosophy and mathematics.
 For example, in geometry, Poincaré believed that the structure of non-Euclidean space can be known analytically.
 Poincaré held that convention plays an important role in physics.
 His view (and some later, more extreme versions of it) came to be known as "conventionalism".
 Poincaré believed that Newton's first law was not empirical but is a conventional framework assumption for mechanics (Gargani, 2012).
 He also believed that the geometry of physical space is conventional.
 He considered examples in which either the geometry of the physical fields or gradients of temperature can be changed, either describing a space as non-Euclidean measured by rigid rulers, or as a Euclidean space where the rulers are expanded or shrunk by a variable heat distribution.
 However, Poincaré thought that we were so accustomed to Euclidean geometry that we would prefer to change the physical laws to save Euclidean geometry rather than shift to non-Euclidean physical geometry.